smccracken/chocolatesculptress.com/_src/sculptures/exposed.md

 banner: /exposed/banner.jpg
 ---

-I was asked to make a chocolate centerpiece for a party celebrating the [_Time Lapse: Contemporary Analog Photography_](https://shelburnemuseum.org/exhibition/time-lapse-contemporary-analog-photography/) exhibit at Shelburne Museum.
-The theme of the party was "exposed."
+I was asked to create a chocolate centerpiece for [EXPOSED: The Barnstormers 7th Annual Winter Soirée](https://shelburnemuseum.org/event/exposed-the-barnstormers-7th-annual-winter-soiree/) at the Shelburne Museum.
+The party celebrated the ["Time Lapse: Contemporary Analog Photography"](https://shelburnemuseum.org/exhibition/time-lapse-contemporary-analog-photography/) exhibit at Shelburne Museum which features the work of photographers using 19th-century photographic techniques.

 {% Figure {
     ratio: 4/6,